FederatedAI/FATE/doc/develop_guide.md

 Take hetero-lr to explain too, users can find it in federatedml/conf/setting_conf/HeteroLR.json

-If users want to use toy_example using fate_flow, it should use module "SecureAddExample"

     {
-        "module_path":  "federatedml/toy_example",
+        "module_path":  "federatedml/logistic_regression/hetero_logistic_regression",
-        "default_runtime_conf": "secure_add_example_param.json",
+        "default_runtime_conf": "logistic_regression_param.json",
-        "param_class" : "federatedml/param/secure_add_example_param.py/SecureAddExampleParam",
+        "param_class" : "federatedml/param/logistic_regression_param.py/LogisticParam",
         "role":
         {
             "guest":
             {
-                "program": "secure_add_guest.py/SecureAddGuest"
+                "program": "hetero_lr_guest.py/HeteroLRGuest"
             },
             "host":
             {
+                "program": "hetero_lr_host.py/HeteroLRHost"
+            },
+            "arbiter":
+            {
-                "program": "secure_add_host.py/SecureAddHost"
+                "program": "hetero_lr_arbiter.py/HeteroLRArbiter"
             }
         }
     }

-Have a look at the above content in SecureAddExample.json, SecureAddExample is a federation module, its' guest program is define in federatedml/toy_example/secure_add_guest.py and SecureAddGuest is the guest class object.
+Have a look at the above content in HeteroLR.json, HeteroLR is a federation module, its' guest program is define in federatedml/logistic_regression/hetero_logistic_regression/hetero_lr_guest.py and HeteroLRGuest is the guest class object.
-The same rules holds in host class too.
+The same rules holds in host and arbiter class too.
 Fate_flow combine's module_path and role's program to run this module.
-"param_class" indicates that the parameter class object of SecureAddExample is define in "federatedml/param/secure_add_example_param.py", and the class name is SecureAddExampleParam.
+"param_class" indicates that the parameter class object of HeteroLR is defined in "federatedml/param/logistic_regression_param.py", and the class name is LogisticParam
+.
-Besides, default runtime conf is in federatedml/param/secure_add_example_param.py/SecureAddExampleParam.
+And default runtime conf is in federatedml/param/logistic_regression_param.py.

 ### Step 3.
 Define the default runtime conf of this module (Optional)